radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81.md

 ![Assign Roles](Media/assign-roles.jpg)

->[!note] – if the default roles are inadequate, you can create new roles from the ROLES and PERMSSIONS tab.
+>[!note] If the default roles are inadequate, you can create new roles from the ROLES and PERMSSIONS tab.
 Do this first and then search for/assign the user to the role.
 Also, if the user should be able to switch to/configure settings in the Classic Control Panel, the new role MUST have the “Classic Control Panel Access” permission enabled, and the group associated with this role for entitlement enforcement for the classic control panel selected.